KerbalMissile/Kerbal-Civilization-Project/README.md

 - Live rocket launches (As a rocket launch happens IRL, you can see it in game)
 - Regular Kerbol system support (Kerbin)
 - Collisions

 ---

+**Contributing:**
+- Please report any bugs you may find (if you found them, I probably don't know about them)
+- PR's are always welcome, same with feature suggestions

+---